hummingbird-dev/hummingbird-treeview/README.md

   String, default="enabled".
 Checkboxes are used per default.
 Set this to "disabled" to get a treeview without checkboxes.

+- **checkboxesGroups**<br>
+  String, default="enabled".
+Set this to "disabled" to disable all checkboxes from nodes that are parents, i.e. which have child nodes.
+  Set this to "disabled_grayed" to also apply a "grayed" font color to the node text.

 - **checkDoubles**<br>
   Boolean, default=false.
 Set this to true to enable the functionality to account for multi-doubles.